Squire Patton Boggs

 Hours vary from group to group, but are rarely in the Magic Circle league - it seems to present more of a lifestyle choice than the more traditional City-based firms.
 A fair, if not spectacular, set of scores in the Firm of the Year survey suggests staff are reasonably content.
 One trainee said that there is "Excellent pay-work ratio, offering a good work-life balance".

 One happy partner chimes in that it is "one of the few firms left where partners feel part of a partnership" adding that "partners are treated as human beings first and billing machines second".

-As for cash, in the RollOnFriday Firm of the Year 2016 survey an NQ said that payrises in 2015 "made everyone smile and nod their heads, especially the trainees, who got a tidy little bump up to 42k at second year".
+As for cash, in the RollOnFriday Firm of the Year survey an NQ said that payrises in "made everyone smile and nod their heads, especially the trainees, who got a tidy little bump".
 A 1PQE said pay "is really good" compared "to the amount of work that's required", noting that "on average I get a 7pm finish three-four times a week", so "definitely no complaints".

 An NQ agrees on the good work-life balance, saying that it "is by far the best of all my mates across City firms", and "makes up" for any salary shortfall.

 Higher up the greasy pole, a 3PQE said the salaries are "shocking" with "no guarantee of a bonus even if you smash your hours", while a 4PQE in Leeds says the pay in the regions is "well below market rate".
 But, they concede, the work life balance "is good.
 Nobody hangs around just to be seen working".